What is a Heart Healthy Diet?

 Menopause, a natural phase in a woman’s life, is marked by hormonal fluctuations, particularly a decline in oestrogen levels.
 This hormonal shift is not only responsible for the various symptoms associated with menopause but also plays a significant role in altering cardiovascular dynamics.

 Research suggests that the decrease in oestrogen levels can contribute to an increased risk of heart disease.
-As an experienced nutritional therapist specialising in women’s health in midlife.
+As an experienced nutritional therapist specialising in women’s health.
 My science-based approach acknowledges these changes and aims to support women in midlife, through holistic practices built into their everyday lives.
 These 5 simple diet and lifestyle tips will help you look after your heart health.

 Metabolism, the process by which our bodies convert food into energy, undergoes changes during menopause.
 As oestrogen levels decline, there’s a tendency for weight gain, particularly around the middle.